rubentak/rubentak/README.md

-# Hi there programmers 🤓
+# Hi there programmers! 🤓

 ## My name is Ruben Tak and I am a data science student from The Netherlands 🇳🇱